sophie-katz/forge/docs/for-users/docs/reference/message-codes.md

 not, see <https://www.gnu.org/licenses/>.
 -->

-# Error codes
+# Message codes

-The compiler generates a number of different errors, all of which can be identified by these codes.
+The compiler generates a number of different messages, all of which can be identified by these codes.
 They are all of the form:

 ```
 <severity><domain><source><number>